-Total of households in deficiency - 15.6% Total of individuals in deficiency - 16.1% component are based on the questionnaire developed by the U.S. Department of Agriculture and adopted by the National Insurance Institute of Israel.
+The deficiency rates regarding this component are based on the questionnaire developed by the U.S. Department of Agriculture and adopted by the National Insurance Institute of Israel.
 The questionnaire assesses the level of households' nutritional security, using 18 questions that examine the accessibility to an adequate quality and quantity of food.
 The questionnaire assigns each household a score that is divided into 4 ranges, which indicate 4 categories of nutritional security: